Macschrauber/Macschrauber-s-Rom-Dump/README.md

 A tool for dumping and flashing the firmware of a Mac Pro 4.1 / 5.1 combined with an analyser of the NVRAM content and the firmware validity.

 Also it can dummp and analyse firmwares from the most Macs from around 2006 to 2017.

-example output of a rom dump, version 10-3-2024
+example output of a rom dump by the cli tool, version 10-3-2024

 \$test_nvram 1.bin
 \===================================================
-test_nvram_shell_script 12-Mar-2024 by Macschrauber
+test_nvram_shell_script 10-Mar-2024 by Macschrauber
 scanning: 1.bin

 nvram.vol position: 0x120000, size: 0x30000, header size: 0x48